kalamara/librelogic/README.md

 Additionally, in case no hardware is available there is File Simulation mode and Dry mode.

 ## GPIOD
-In case ypur machine has GPIOs (eg. on a RaspBerry pi) you can just install the GPIOD package: libgpdiod-dev
+In case your machine has GPIOs (eg. on a RaspBerry pi) you can just install the GPIOD package:

+libgpdiod-dev

 See also
 https://git.kernel.org/pub/scm/libs/libgpiod/libgpiod.git

 This mode only supports digital I/O.

 ## Comedi